miscbits/insta-clone/README.md

 * [Passport](https://laravel.com/docs/5.6/passport)

 While we won't be talking about the specifics of Vue.JS in the class we will be using it.
 More on Vue can be found at [vuejs.org](https://vuejs.org/)

+In this repo, there are several branches that will go over where we should be at the end of any given part.
+The completed product after the 3 hour session is in the part 3 branch.